JeremyRand/namecoin.org/team/index.md

 We have several developers who prefer to remain anonymous; their anonymity does not reflect the incredible impact their contributions have made to Namecoin.
 We are deeply grateful for their work.

+# Representation

+The developers who are authorized to issue statements on behalf of The Namecoin Project are Daniel Kraft and Jeremy Rand.
+Statements issued by Namecoin developers, if not stated otherwise, speak only for themselves, not for the project.
+If in doubt about the authenticity of any Namecoin-related applications, projects, or communications, please contact Daniel or Jeremy for clarification.

 # Former Developers

 We have several developers who are no longer active in the community, listed below.